 The Academy is grateful to have had the opportunity to work with NCA-AdvancEd‘s leadership team and for their expertise and guidance.
 We are thankful for the NCA team that visited the Academy for 2 1/2 days, evaluating the Seven Standards associated with a fully functional school.

 For many, accreditation is an important achievement pronouncing an institution’s quality of education.
 Additionally, it’s a remarkable, enriching process for the institutions, recognizing the tremendous competitive and performance gains it affords.

-Sadly, some schools approach accreditation as a necessary imposition which they must endure to secure the seal of accreditation, and the quicker they satisfy the requirements, the sooner they can return their attention to running their institutions.
-But it is those schools and school systems that see the untapped transformative power in the process of accreditation.
+Sadly, some schools approach accreditation as a necessary burden, which they must endure to secure the seal of accreditation.
+And the quicker they satisfy the requirements, the sooner they can return their attention to running their school.
+Therefore, it’s those schools and school systems that don’t see the untapped power in the process of accreditation.

 It is the process of accreditation that yields the greatest continuing return for institutions.

 The internal self-assessment a school conducts against a set of research-based quality standards can produce a wealth of inspiring insights, especially when it’s approached properly.
 Honest self-evaluation is unique in its ability to uncover and bring special challenges into sharp focus.
 And for a school that may not be fully understood, it’s a welcome process.

 With this in mind, the external review is the most important part of the accreditation process.
 Similar to the internal self-assessment, it energizes and equips the leadership and stakeholders of a school or school system to tackle those areas that may be thwarting desired performance levels.